Ziauddin University

 ○ Tier 2 – 3: Data collection and serial sampling depending on resources

-A prospective observational study designed to analyze the clinical presentation, disease
+A prospective observational study designed to analyse the clinical presentation, disease

 https://isaric.org/research/dengue/dengue-clinical-characterisation-protocol/